• About

 Laneige

-A lot of other stores on this list sell a bunch of brands but Laneige only sells Laneige products.
+Many other stores on this list sell a variety of brands, but Laneige sells only its own products.
 It’s a mid-range Korean beauty brand that’s pretty popular and has multiple locations around the city.

-This brand sells both makeup and skincare.
-For makeup, their most popular product is their cushion compact (it’s foundation in a box).
-For skincare, they are most known for its sleeping mask and lip sleeping mask.
+This brand offers both makeup and skincare products.
+Their most popular makeup product is the cushion compact a foundation in a box).
+As for skincare, they are most known for their lip and face sleeping masks.

 Sephora